 Despite this, the 1939 epic, still stands out as one of the most historically accurate (in regards to costume) Hollywood movies of the Golden Age, which is why it has become such a staple of reference for Costume Drama lovers and the "genre" itself.

 With all that out of the way, let's dive into the thick of the issue.

 Scarlett O'Hara is a name written in all caps in film history.
 A character larger than life and a force to be reckoned with.
 A character that balances ambition, determination and strength like it's nobody's business.

 Loosely based on the character of Becky Sharp from William Makepeace Thackeray's Vanity Fair, she somehow managed to upstage her predecessor in fame and renown whilst still maintaining the same main character traits.

 She also happens the be the center character of the movie.
 So, basically, this over-ambitious four-hour epic rides on her lithe shoulders.
 So it's really unavoidable to focus on her when talking about the movie.
 Even more so when talking about the movie's Costume Design.

 Is that because she is such a style icon?
 In part, but that's not the main reason.
-The fact is that, her wardrobe is not only iconic, it also manages to tell, through visuals, her whole character arc through the movie.
-And that's what we are going to be focusing on.
+The fact is that her wardrobe is not only iconic, it also manages to tell, through visuals, her whole character arc through the movie.
+And that's what I am going to be focusing on.

 Let's analyze how Walter Plunkett told the story of this amazing character only through costume, leaving us with a masterful lesson on Narrative Design that would be referenced by many designers to come.